January 02, 2018 Healthy Kitchen, Healthy New Year!

 - Fresh vegetables.
 Bagged salads and pre-cut vegetables are a fast and easy way to make meal prep easy.
 To save money, buy them unpeeled and cut and spend a few minutes prepping for the week to save time on weeknights.

 - Dairy products.
-Choose lower fat milk, cheeses, sour cream and yogurts for a great source of calcium.
+Choose lower fat milk, cheeses, sour cream and yoghurts for a great source of calcium.
 If you prefer regular fat cheese as it melts better, use it in smaller quantities.

 - Eggs.
 A great source of protein and a quick and easy way to make meal – breakfast or supper!
 Sauté some vegetables, throw in lightly beaten eggs and top with shredded cheese.